 But once someone initiates the check-out process, entering their email address and shipping information, they’re already in the bakery.
 At that point, they’re leaving for more specific reasons.

-According to Baymard Research, the likely culprits are expensive shipping, arduous account creation, and technical issues.
+According to Baymard Research, the likely culprits are expensive shipping and not properly calculating shipping costs, arduous account creation, and technical issues.
 Faced with an annoyance or an unexpectedly high fee, they decide to just close the tab — for now.

 Fortunately, you’ve already won their interest.
 And the high engagement rates of abandoned cart emails — (with open rates of 43% — prove that your shoppers are tempted.
 Whether or not you can win them over will come down to how good your abandoned cart email is.
 (For more examples of how to win customers back via email, check out our post: 12 Proven Ways to Use Email for Customer Retention and Loyalty.)